Church History & Renewal

 Dunn, James D. G., and John William Rogerson, eds.
 Eerdmans Commentary on the Bible.
 Grand Rapids: Eerdmans, 2003.

 Dunnam, Maxie D. Cultivating a Thoughtful Faith.
-Ed.
-Stephen G. W. Moore.
+Edited by Stephen G. W. Moore.
 Nashville, Abingdon, 2005.
-Kindle.

 Edwards, Judson.
 Acts Annual Bible Study: Living with Passionate Faith.
 Macon, GA: Smyth & Helwys, 2008.

 Friedman, Jonathan C., ed.
 The Routledge History of the Holocaust.
-The Routledge Histories.
-Abingdon, UK: Routledge, 2012.
+Routledge Histories.
+New York: Routledge, 2012.

 Horsley, Richard A, ed.
 People's History of Christianity, Vol. 1: Christian Origins.
-Ed.
-Denis R. Janz.
+Edited by Denis R. Janz.
 Minneapolis: Fortress, 2005.

 Knight, Jonathan.
 Christian Origins.
 New York: T&T Clark, 2008.